open-data-rescue/climate-data-rescue/README.md

 - Because this app uses Devise, it does not require a seperate authentication server to be set up for user authentication and can run as a standalone product.
 - Developers can add other modules using gems, and as long as they support Devise for authentication the user can have a single-sign-on experience across the different parts of the app.
 Examples include ActiveAdmin or forum modules.
 - This app uses ActiveRecord with SQLite3 for its development database, with support for PostgreSQL and MySQL.
 Scribe uses mongo-mapper with Mongo-DB.
-- This app uses rails methods in the transcriptions#new .slim view to build the transcription box and programmatically populate it with forms for each field group associated with the asset's pagetype.
+- This app uses rails methods in the transcriptions#new .slim view to build the transcription box and programmatically populate it with forms for each field group associated with the page's pagetype.
 Scribe handles new transcription functiality entirely in a jquery plugin that the development team built.
 - This app handles annotation creation using forms created using javascript/JQUERY and rails methods.
 I created and adapted a number of javascript functions to handle annotation data scructure and handling.
 Scribe handle annotations using the same custom jquery plugin they developed that I mentioned above
 - This app allows for the creation, editing and deletion of instances of all its models through an admin interface, making it easy for an admin user to add new instances without any programming experience needed.
 Scribe creates model instances manually using a sample_weather_bootstrap.rake file.
 - Using ActiveRecord makes it easy for developers to add new model types and add new fields to model tables.
 Developers can generate scaffolds for new model types or create new migrations to add columns to model tables from the terminal using rails g scaffold and rake g migration, respectively.